jleyva/moodle-block_configurablereports/README.txt

 Ivan Breziansky for translating the block to slovak language Iñaki Arenaza for translating the block documentation to spanish Luis de Vasconcelos for testing the block
+Adam Olley and Netspot Moodle Partner for improving some parts of the Moodle2 version

 Some parts of this plugin uses code of: